 Remember you are responsible for your own pre-dive fitness including regular health checks, not being hungover, not diving with a cold or any other ailment affecting the ears and nose, etc. You are also responsible for staying within no decompression limits.
 You must monitor your times and depths if doing multiple dives close together.RecommendationsFor your own safety, we strongly recommend that you:

 Carry a dive knife, surface marking device (e.g. safety sausage), whistle and dive flag at all times

 Provide your own appropriate personal protection if diving at very hot or cold times of the year (including e.g. sun protection if walking for long distances in hot sun)

-Take out South Australian Ambulance Service cover ($71 in 2014) for emergency transport.
-CCSA volunteer insurance does not cover the cost of ambulance transport in the case of an emergency.
+Take out South Australian Ambulance Service cover ($83 per Single in 2018) for emergency transport.
+Conservation SA volunteer insurance does not cover the cost of ambulance transport in the case of an emergency.

 Other diving protocols

 All Reef Watch diving activities take place at locations within 1.5 hours drive of medical assistance